Exchange graphs and Ext quivers: Introduction

-In the Calabi-Yau-$3$ case, the isomorphism \eqref{eq:EGisoCEG} was obtained by Keller-Nicol\'{a}s \cite[Theorem~5.6]{K6}, in the more general context of quivers with potential.
-In fact, the Calabi-Yau-$3$ case is in many ways more uniform and we go on to show (Theorem~\ref{thm:egx}) that $\EGp_3(\qq{3},\h)$ is a fundamental domain for the $\Br$ action, for any heart $\h\in\EGp(\qq{3})$.
-Since the oriented exchange graph $\CEG{2}{Q}$ is obtained from the original unoriented cluster exchange graph $\CEG{2}{Q}^*$ by replacing each edge by a two-cycle, we may therefore consider that $\EGp_3(\qq{3},\h)$ is an oriented version of $\CEG{2}{Q}^*$ and thus $\EGp(\qq{3})$ is covered by many such oriented versions of $\CEG{2}{Q}^*$.
+The \CY{3} case is much more studied (as surveyed in \cite{BY}) and is in many ways more uniform.
+Indeed, we go on to show (Theorem~\ref{thm:egx}) that $\EGp_3(\qq{3},\h)$ is a fundamental domain for the $\Br$-action, for \emph{any} heart $\h\in\EGp(\qq{3})$.
+Since the oriented exchange graph $\CEG{2}{Q}$ is obtained from the original unoriented cluster exchange graph $\CEGun{Q}$ by replacing each edge by a two-cycle, we may therefore consider that $\EGp_3(\qq{3},\h)$ is an oriented version of $\CEGun{Q}$ and thus $\EGp(\qq{3})$ is covered by many such oriented versions.

-To illustrate several of the important ideas, we conclude the paper by explicitly describing the quotient of the exchange graph $\EGp(\Gamma_ N Q)$ by the shift functor, for a quiver $Q$ of type $A_2$, and show how it is a rough combinatorial dual to the Farey graph.
-This relationship has been made more geometric, in the Calabi-Yau-3 case, by Sutherland \cite{S1}, who shows that the hyperbolic disc, in which the Farey graph lives, is naturally (the $\CC$-quotient of) the space of Bridgeland stability conditions for $\D(\Gamma_3 Q)$.
+To illustrate several of the main ideas, we conclude the paper by explicitly describing the quotient of the exchange graph $\EGp(\Gamma_ N Q)$ by the shift functor, for a quiver $Q$ of type $A_2$, and show how it is a rough combinatorial dual to the Farey graph.
+This relationship has been made more geometric, in the \CY{3} case, by Sutherland \cite{S1}, who shows that the hyperbolic disc, in which the Farey graph lives, is naturally (the $\CC$-quotient of) the space of Bridgeland stability conditions for $\D(\Gamma_3 Q)$.

 This paper is part of the second author's PhD thesis \cite{Qy}, which also provides several other applications of exchange graphs, such as to spaces of stability conditions and to quantum dilogarithm identities (cf. \cite{Q2}).